domaindrivendev/Swashbuckle.AspNetCore/README.md

     });
     ```

-    - Inserting the Swagger/OpenAPI middleware:
+    - Adding the OpenAPI middleware:

     ```csharp
     app.UseSwagger();
     ```

-    At this point, you can spin up your application and view the generated Swagger document at `/swagger/v1/swagger.json`.
+    At this point, you can launch your application and view the generated OpenAPI document at `/swagger/v1/swagger.json`.

-5. Optionally, insert the [swagger-ui][swagger-ui] middleware if you want to expose interactive documentation, specifying the Swagger document(s) to power it from:
+5. Optionally, add the [swagger-ui][swagger-ui] middleware to expose interactive documentation, specifying the OpenAPI document(s) to power it from:

     ```csharp
     app.UseSwaggerUI(options =>